throatshot/throatshot/README.md

 c+H AND INT ALWAYS EVEN IF NOT STATED IN NAME !!!!!

-I lik to socialize a lot
+I lik to socialize a lot , hearts coming out of m head = super happy

 [matching rentry](https://rentry.co/pocketguns) , [I do rentries!](https://rentry.co/rentriesplspls)